microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/Overview.md

 ![](.attachments/CustomDataSource.png)

-In the above example, there must be an LTTng plugin to read those trace files.
+In the above example, there must be an ETL plugin to read an .etl trace file (data source).

 <details>